marie-bisbo/TTT-Django-workshop/README.md

 ## Why Django?

 Django is a really popular web development framework, for a number of reasons.
-The first thing to note is that it's built on python.
-It also comes with a lot of the aforementioned stuff.
+The first thing to note is that it's built on Python and comes with a lot of the aforementioned benefits.
 The main aim of django is to be fast and simple, as well as secure.
 It is also well maintained, so you can generally expect it to be running smoothly.
 Django has been used to build quite a few big websites, including Instagram, Spotify and NASA.

 Keep in mind that Django mostly handles backend functionality of web applications.
 That is, the databases that store information, the logic and generally how things work.
 On the